My Tokyo Guide

 Haneda has also undergone renovations in recent years that have brought in some excellent shops, restaurants and attractions, and the airport is only set to get better.

-Haneda Airport is a convenient, centrally located airport in Haneda area of Ota city, less than an hour from most of Tokyo’s biggest neighborhoods.
+Haneda Airport is convenient, centrally located in Haneda area of Ota city, less than an hour from most of Tokyo’s biggest neighborhoods.
 The distance from Haneda to the heart of Tokyo is roughly 15km.

 From Haneda Airport: 11 minutes to Shinagawa Station